-An experienced advocate and passionate activist, Brown was elected Executive Vice President of the Alliance for Retired Americans in 2014.
+An experienced advocate and passionate activist, Brown was elected Executive Vice President of the Alliance for Retired Americans in 2014 and re-elected to a second four-year term in 2018.

 After thirty years of corporate banking experience in California and significant community involvement, Jo Etta put her skills and interests to work with the Nevada Alliance for Retired Americans in 2007, working as their Treasurer.
 Brown joined the Alliance Regional Board for the Western Region in 2010 and led trainings in the western states.
 As a leader for the Alliance for Retired Americans Community Advocacy Network (CAN), Jo Etta Brown’s professional skills have translated seamlessly into developing Alliance activists into leaders through trainings as well as forming community alliances.